pupil-labs/pupil-docs/neon/data-collection/scene-camera-exposure/index.md

 ## Changing Exposure Modes

-From the home screen of the Neon Companion App, tap the [Scene and Eye Camera preview](/data-collection/first-recording/#_4-open-the-live-preview), and then select `Balanced` to reveal all four modes.
+From the home screen of the Neon Companion app, tap the [Scene and Eye Camera preview](/data-collection/first-recording/#_4-open-the-live-preview), and then select `Balanced` to reveal all four modes.